theHaziqali/gview/Readme.md

-Detailed README file for the `gview` CLI tool, which explains how to use each command:

----

 # gview CLI Tool

 `gview` is a command-line interface (CLI) tool for managing AWS accounts and searching for EC2 instances and IAM users across multiple AWS accounts and regions.
 It uses a YAML configuration file to store AWS credentials and region information for different accounts.